lsgrep/notebooks/_posts/2020-01-25-Setting Up a Media Server with Jellyfin.md

 # WiFi

-- You have install kernel drivers and the drivers are vendor specific.
+- You have install kernel drivers for the WiFi stick first, and the drivers are vendor specific.

 - check available devices